ziapeltagames/six-winters/docs/BRAINSTORMING.md

-# Ideas To-Do
+# Pinned Issues and Ideas

-* Add location or obstacle effects for burning or discarding obstacles
+* Add location or obstacle effects for burning or discarding obstacles?
 * Combos on left side of character cards
    * 3 4 5 --> 5 dice
       * Straight to big combo or some effect could be fun